apache/airflow/docs/howto/variable.rst

 Securing Variables
 ------------------

-Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt variables stored the metastore database.
+Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt variables stored in the metastore database.
 It guarantees that without the encryption password, content cannot be manipulated or read without the key.
 For information on configuring Fernet, look at :ref:`security/fernet`.

-In addition to retrieving variables from environment variables or the metastore database, you can enable an secrets backend to retrieve variablles.
+In addition to retrieving variables from environment variables or the metastore database, you can enable a secrets backend to retrieve variables.
 For more details see :doc:`../secrets-backend/index`